bobfreitas/http-client-tester/README.md

 An HTTP based client app to test API services.
 This project is used to run a set of pre-created models.
-It will submit the models to a running instance of the server via an HTTP interrface and use XML payloads.
+It will submit the models to a running instance of the server via an HTTP interface that uses XML payloads.
 The models are assumed to come from a model that was previous created and will trigger a unit of work.